 A CMMS offers a range of benefits that aren’t available when using simple spreadsheets or other manual maintenance tracking processes.
 The centralized nature of a CMMS and the automation it provides yield efficiencies in scheduling, record keeping, data collection and management, and overall productivity.
 These include:

-• Reduce repair costs: The benefits of CMMS described above enable a more effective maintenance practice for your equipment.
+- Reduce repair costs: The CMMS benefits described above enable a more effective maintenance practice for your equipment.
 This means fewer breakdowns, more time between repairs, a lower likelihood of major equipment or component malfunctions, and longer overall life for machines, all of which add up to less-expensive repair costs.

 Maintenance with ATS